aneasystone/github-trending/README.md

 ## Javascript

+* 【2024-05-26】[apple / password-manager-resources](https://github.com/apple/password-manager-resources) - A place for creators and users of password managers to collaborate on resources to make password management better.
 * 【2024-05-25】[github / relative-time-element](https://github.com/github/relative-time-element) - Web component extensions to the standard <time> element.
 * 【2024-05-25】[imputnet / cobalt](https://github.com/imputnet/cobalt) - save what you love
 * 【2024-05-24】[ibrahimaitech / BMW-MD](https://github.com/ibrahimaitech/BMW-MD) - BMW MD the faster bot that can do any thing in seconds,Trending Wabot